tokensmith/otter/docs/Introduction.md

 All Targets that call, `.groupName(WEB_SITE_GROUP)` will inherit that group's features.

 #### RestBetween
-A [RestBetween](https://github.com/RootServices/otter/blob/development/otter/src/main/java/org/rootservices/otter/router/entity/between/RestBetween.java) allows a rule to be executed before a request reaches a rest resource or after a rest resource executes.
+A [RestBetween](https://github.com/RootServices/otter/blob/development/otter/src/main/java/org/rootservices/otter/router/entity/between/RestBetween.java) allows a rule to be executed before a request reaches a RestResource or after a RestResource executes.
 Also referred to as a before and a after.

 #### RestTarget